 She has bachelor’s and master’s degrees in English from the University of Rhode Island and Brown University respectively.

 Meredith Haas specializes in feature and science writing, as well as digital content development.

 For over a decade, she has extensively covered science and environmental issues, interviewing fishermen, policymakers, resource managers, artists, explorers, historians, and scientists to connect the human element to these stories, both at local and national scales.

-Haas currently serves as the Sea Grant Communicators Network chair, representing 34 programs nationwide.
+Haas served as the Sea Grant Communicators Network chair, representing 34 programs nationwide, between 2017-2020.

 Prior to Sea Grant, she was the writer/editor for the National Outdoor Leadership School and a field biologist with Wyoming Game and Fish.

-She has degrees in biology and journalism from the University of Rhode Island and is currently pursuing a Masters of Oceanography at the University of Rhode Island Graduate School of Oceanography.
+She has degrees in biology and journalism from the University of Rhode Island and a Masters of Oceanography at the University of Rhode Island Graduate School of Oceanography.

-Jennifer McCann is the Director of the Coastal Program (“Extension) for the Rhode Island Sea Grant College Program.
-McCann leads a team to build the capacity of coastal management practitioners locally, regionally, and internationally.
-At the request of diverse coastal stakeholders, McCann led a process to define Rhode Island’s blue or ocean economy and identify strategies and recommendations to ensure this sector continues to thrive.
+the private sector, and the public both locally and abroad.
+At the request of diverse coastal stakeholders, in 2019/2020 McCann led a process to define Rhode Island’s blue, or ocean, economy and identify strategies and recommendations to ensure this sector continues to thrive.